Plan your trip to Egypt

 Bring comfortable shoes, you will be doing a lot of walking.

-Some public buildings provide special facilities for the inform or disabled in Egypt, but things are slowly changing.
+Some public buildings provide special facilities for the infirm or disabled in Egypt, but things are slowly changing.
 But you will find some people to help.

 Most airports in Egypt are now equipped with ramps and lifts.
 Many five stars hotels have rooms equipped for the disabled.